Jump to Camino Inglés Stages

 The Camino Inglés

 In the northwest corner of Spain is a region known as Galicia, the home for the Christian sacred site at the cathedral of Santiago de Compostela.
 The entire Camino Inglés stays within this region, a lush and humid, temperate marine climate.
 Rain can be expected in this very Celtic-influenced part of the world, in almost any season.
-The dialect spoken here is a mixture of Spanish and Portuguese, a dialect they call Gallego.
+The dialect spoken here is a mixture of Spanish and Portuguese, a local dialect called Gallego.

 “The boat is safer anchored at the port; but that’s not the aim of boats.” ~ Paulo Coelho, "The Pilgrimage"